Hamiltonian and Lagrangian BRST quantization in Riemann Manifold: BFFT Analysis: A short Review

 where $\omega_{ab}$ and $X^{ab}$ are the inverses of $\omega^{ab}$ and $X_{ab}$.
-It was earlier seen that $T^a + {T^a}^l$ was strongly involutive if the coefficients $X_{ab}$ do not depend on $(q, p)$.
+It was earlier seen that $T^a + {T^a}^{(1)}$ was strongly involutive if the coefficients $X_{ab}$ do not depend on $(q, p)$.
 However, the same argument does not necessarily apply in this case.
 Usually we have to calculate other corrections to obtain the final $\tilde A$.
-Let us discuss how we can do this systematically.
-We will consider the general case first.
-The correction $A^(2)$ comes from eqn(\ref{secHm}), that we conveniently rewrite as